 A member of the medical team gave her a gift that day, that she still has in her possession.
 It’s a t-shirt with her youngest brother’s footprints and has the title “Future OB Nurse”.
 This is when Heather realized there was something special she felt when she was around babies, and helping others.

-After attending Utah Valley University, Heather trained to be a first responder in Las Vegas, Nevada, where she became a paramedic supervisor, while completing her bachelor’s degree in Emergency Management before attending Trinity.
+After attending Utah Valley University, Heather trained to be a first responder in Las Vegas, Nevada, where she became a paramedic supervisor while completing her bachelor’s degree in Emergency Management before attending Trinity.

 Giving back to the community has always been near and dear to Heather’s heart.
 During her time at Trinity and on the island of St. Vincent Heather embraced Trinity’s mission of service and became actively involved in many clubs and organizations.
-One club, The Society of Medicine and Surgery allowed Heather to share lifesaving clinical techniques to locals, like CPR and first aid.
+One club, The Society of Medicine and Surgery allowed Heather to share lifesaving clinical techniques with locals, like CPR and first aid.

-Heather is the mother to a deaf child, and signing to her daughter opened a pathway for her to start a student organization, called “Trinity Signs”.
+Heather is the mother to a deaf child, and signing with her daughter opened a pathway for her to start a student organization, called “Trinity Signs”.
 This platform allowed Heather and other Trinity students to teach basic sign language at local schools and churches around St. Vincent.